Antennas at W4NPN

 A remote-reading infrared thermometer indicates no heating of tuner components which is another good sign that the RF is making it to the antenna and not warming the shack by heating the tuner.

 Vertical Antenna.
-I have recently installed a vertical doublet, that has 20 feet on each side.
+I recently installed a vertical doublet, that has 20 feet on each side.
 L.B.
 Cebik, W4RNL (SK) has analyzed such an antenna and seems to like it.
-It’s fed with 450 ohm ladder line that terminates into a 1:1 T200-2 Guanella balun, at the tuner or at the patch panel.
+It was fed with 450 ohm ladder line (~370 ohms) that terminates into a 1:1 T200-2 Guanella balun, at the tuner or at the patch panel.
 The bottom end is about 10 feet above ground.
-I have not had time to compare this antenna’s receiving capability to my VEE or the ground loop or to determine the tuner settings to use on each band, for transmitting and what the transmitted SWR’s might be.
-Perhaps I can do that this winter.
-It’s a short vertical doublet so the takeoff angle should be a bit better than the VEE.
+I’ve removed this antenna as its receiving capability was not even close to either an old inverted Vee or the present triangular “loop” antenna.
+I guess more total wire is better than a shortie.